 Deoxyribonucleic Acid (DNA) is a substance that contains all genetic material and is found in every living cell.
 Every individual, aside from identical twins, possesses DNA that is completely unique to them.
-Unlike blood evidence and other commonly used types of forensic evidence, DNA that is not deteriorated is useful for an endless period of time.
-There are two types of DNA: nDNA and mtDNA.
+Unlike blood evidence and other commonly used types of forensic evidence, DNA that has not deteriorated is useful for an endless period of time.

 DNA is used in criminal investigations to identify suspects and inform criminal convictions.
 DNA is also used to exonerate people who were convicted prior to the invention of modern DNA testing or in cases where DNA testing was not conducted or conducted improperly.
+There are two types of DNA: nDNA and mtDNA.

 DNA analyses traditionally utilize nuclear DNA (nDNA), which is extracted from the nucleus of a cell.
 Every cell in a person’s body contains a nucleus, which contains DNA that is entirely unique to the individual.
 Because nDNA is unique, analysts are able to conclude that two samples are consistent with each other.

 nDNA can tell you more information than mtDNA; however, it is harder to extract due to its location in the cell.
 Each cell has a nucleus, but if the nucleus is damaged, it can be difficult to retrieve nDNA.

 Mitochondrial DNA (mtDNA) is extracted from the mitochondria that surround the nucleus in each cell.
 Each cell contains up to 2,000 mitochondria, making mtDNA far more abundant than nDNA.